ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 What is the purpose of the meeting if they are to be bound by a prior contract?
 Should we be binding Electors, at a State level; or should these "proxies" be enforced privately?

-### The Electoral College is the most important pick.
+### The Electoral College is the most important pick

 <!-- best for the country doesn't mean liked by the people -->
 <!-- cite emotional response studies, dials on videos during Obama speeches; etc... -->